Kronos: An Attention-Aware System

 The Near Future?

-Next to finding new ways for the design field, Kronos can be among the design solutions that helps people deal with information.
+Next to finding new ways for the design field, a tool like Kronos can be among the design solutions that help people deal with visual information.
 How can we as designers design for the future consumer if their attention-spans are becoming shorter?
 Could we actually design to limit the limited attention-span?
 Just as in Van Bree’s ‘Artificial Ignorance’, where an A.I. reminds you of memories through relevant Google Image searches, instead of showing your actual pictures.
-As the growth of information will not stop, and the way we interact with information in our brains has changed, I think such design solutions are key to how the attention-span can evolve.
-But congratulations for now, for reaching the end of this text.
+As the growth of information will not stop, and the way we interact with information in our brains has changed, I think such design solutions are key to how advertising and the attention-span can evolve.

 • • •